cryptotronix/hashlet/README.md

 Status
 ---

-As of 30 December, 2013 this software is in Beta.
-The Beta release is version 0.1.0.
+As of 2 January, 2014 this software is in Beta.
+The Beta release is version 0.1.0 and is available on the [release](http://download.savannah.gnu.org/releases/hashlet/) page.
 It has been tested on a BeagleBone Black, rev 5AC running Debian Wheezy.
 It *should* work with Angstrom, but has not been tested.
 Beta testers are welcome!

 Building
 ----